 The American Diabetes Association (ADA) advises that any fruit is fine to eat for a person with diabetes, so long as that person is not allergic to a particular fruit.

 The preparation of fruit, however, can affect blood sugar.
 Fresh or frozen fruits are better than processed fruits straight from a can or jar, such as applesauce and canned fruit.
 Processed fruits also include dried fruit and fruit juices.

 People with diabetes should eat processed foods sparingly or avoid them completely.
 The body absorbs processed fruits more rapidly, leading to higher blood sugar levels.
 Processing fruits also removes or reduces levels of certain key nutrients, including vitamins and fiber.

-The National Institute of Diabetic and Digestive and Kidney Diseases (NIDDK) recommends that people with diabetes should avoid fruit juices or canned fruits with added sugar.
+The National Institute of Diabetic and Digestive and Kidney Diseases (NIDDK)

 Fruit blends like smoothies also have high sugar content and are more rapidly absorbed leading to higher spikes in blood sugar.